IBM/iot-device-trend-analysis/README.md

 </p>

-Or you can manually edit the `datasets.json` to fill in your database info with dates, deviceIDs, iot database initial and name for the dataset.
+Or you can manually edit the `datasets.json` to fill in your database info with dates, deviceIDs, IoT database initial and name for the dataset.
 The file should look like below:
 ```
 {
   "currentDataset": "New1",